Production and Design

 Candidates for the Production/Design Area must meet all academic criteria for entry into second-year Theatre, including satisfactory completion with a C+ average of all required first-year theatre courses and satisfactory progress in completing BFA and University-required courses.

 Students must have demonstrated a potential for success in the Production/Design Area, including the ability to work well with others and participate fully in first-year classes and crews.
-Candidates must write a letter of intent to the Production/Design Area Coordinator (Professor Peter McKinnon), explaining why they wish to pursue studies in this area, stating which particular disciplines are of interest, and indicating previous relevant experience.
+Candidates must write a letter of intent to the Production/Design Area Coordinator (Professor Ian Garrett), explaining why they wish to pursue studies in this area, stating which particular disciplines are of interest, and indicating previous relevant experience.

 Acceptance will be based on the letter of intent, an interview, and the student’s academic record.
 In the case of application to design classes, presentation of a portfolio of related work is required.
 The Production/Design Area faculty are interested in a student’s ability in class, overall attitude, commitment to crew work, and aptitude for production work.
 Candidates should bring to the interview a portfolio or at least two examples (preferably recent) of work that demonstrates visual and artisanal dexterity or organizational ability.

 Stresses skills in a number of areas and responsibility for specific areas of crew work.